muneebabbas/abag-go-test/README.md

 ## Testing

-the main_test.go files contains tests try to cover all of the paths.
-Run `go test` to run it.
+the main_test.go files contains tests that try to cover all of the paths.
+Run `go test` to run the tests.